How to Manage the ‘Wanting-to-fix-my-Partner’ Pattern

 Nowadays social interactions happen on the internet.
 Many of you by now might have heard about Facebook and Twitter or are using it already.
 For those of you not already using it. let me bring you up to speed.

-Continue reading Why Would I Spend my Time Using Twitter or Facebook?…
+Continue Reading Why Would I Spend my Time Using Twitter or Facebook?…

 Are You Communicating Effectively in Your Relationship?
 Part 2

-December 13, 2008 at 7:36 pm | In communication, health, language, relationship, the journey | Leave a Comment
+December 13, 2008 at 7:36 pm | Posted in communication, health, love/relationship/marriage | Leave a comment

 Tags: ,